Ishmaeel/toggle-scope/README.md

 * **1.3** Fixed secondary weapon unequipping bug during manual *swap*.
 (Unreleased)
 * **1.4** Added *"cycle"*: Double-tap toggle button to quickly *cycle* to the next compatible scope in inventory.
 * **1.5** Fixed addon getting stuck when hotkey is pressed with no compatible scope in inventory.
+* **1.6** Fixed weapons getting "jammed" when toggling scopes with the HUD turned off.

 # Special Thanks
 RazorShultz, RavenAscendant, Big Angry Negro, SparksTheUnicorn, Lucy.xr